 Format: This lecture will take place virtually using Zoom.
 Registration is required.
 Registration will close on February 18, 2021.
 The Zoom link will be emailed to registrants 24 hours before the event.
 We ask that you please keep your microphone muted during the lecture portion of the evening.

-Confidentiality: During classes and lectures we will follow rules of confidentiality for clinical case material including disguising identifying information.
+Confidentiality: During lectures, we will follow rules of confidentiality for clinical case material including disguising identifying information.
 Please do not discuss any case material outside of this lecture.
 No recording of case material is allowed.

 CME Certificates: In order to receive a CME certificate, the attendee must: pre-register, pay in full, attend the entire session and complete an evaluation within 14 days after the program.
 CME certificates will be sent by email within a month following the event after attendees are cross referenced by registration, payment, sign-in, and completion of the evaluation.